scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 $ terraform apply -var-file example.tfvars
 ```

-Note that the current version uses [the cassandra module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cassandra) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
-It uses the master branch but it would probably need to be changed if you deploy it in your production environment.
+Note that the current version uses [the `cassandra` module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/cassandra) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
+It uses the master branch, but it would probably need to be changed if you deploy it in your production environment.

 By default, Cassandra nodes don't start up after the deployment.
 Once you update the configuration of each node, you need to start up the Cassandra service manually.